 Natalya – I’m about to begin studying for the CPA exam.
-I graduated college in 2015 and feel like I’ve forgotten everything I’ve learned.
+I graduated from college in 2015 and feel like I’ve forgotten everything I’ve learned.

 I’ve watched countless videos on CPA exam tips, joined study groups, and even received Wiley 2016 FAR book from a coworker for free.
 I’m lost as far as where to even begin.
 How to break down the book to study the sections and etc.

 I have to say that it all seems quite intimidating but I want to get it all behind me.
 Sure, I would love to buy all possible material to help me study, but on a finance intern budget, obviously, that’s unrealistic.

 I’ve considered just buying one book at a time and MCQs that way I don’t put myself in debt but in the long run, I would end up spending more money.
 Any advice/help would be highly appreciated!

 Praise – Hi Jeff, Glad to see that there is a Christian gentleman behind this website.